-This is an impressive group – leaders of companies with average sales revenues of $32 million and competing and prospering in industries that run the gamut – from consumer products, to healthcare IT, to energy and entertainment, to mobile apps and wearable technologies, to real estate, and more.
+It was an impressive group – leaders of companies with average sales of $8 million and competing and prospering in industries that run the gamut – from consumer products, to healthcare IT, to energy and entertainment, to mobile apps and wearable technologies, to real estate, and more.

-In my presentation I talked about how the companies getting the highest “BI ROI” connect the dots between their “old” and “new” school strategic planning and thinking.
+We talked about how the companies getting the highest “BI ROI” connect the dots between their “old” and “new” school strategic planning and thinking.

 They are old school (in the absolute best, non-pejorative sense of the term) in that they recognize that strategy…